mvolkmann/blog/src/flutter.md

 to the Material UI {% aTargetBlank "https://api.flutter.dev/flutter/material/DropdownButton-class.html", "DropdownButton" %} widget.
-It allow the user to select an option from a wheel-like display.
+It allows the user to select an option from a wheel-like display.

 The following code allows the user to select from a `List` of words.